 3-D printing or additive manufacturing is a hot topic these days.
 As this technology improves and comes down in price, its use is experiencing huge growth.
 No one should be surprised that the Federal government is right in the middle of this surge.
-The General Services Administration (GSA) has recognized this growth potential and is hosting a 3-D Printing & Additive Manufacturing Virtual Industry Day on February 28,2017.
-So what does this have to do with SEM and data destruction?
+The General Services Administration (GSA) has recognized this growth potential and has begun hosting a 3-D Printing & Additive Manufacturing Virtual Industry Day in 2017.
+But what does this have to do with SEM and data destruction?

 The additive manufacturing process builds components from a computer design that uses a printer to layer different types of materials.
 At present plastics are the predominant materials.
 Ceramics and metals are being used too.
 An example of a military application might be the use of 3-D imagery to create a model of a city block or compound for use in mission planning.
 I viewed a recent video from the Oak Ridge National Laboratory showing the production of a component used to make wing parts for Boeing.
 The Army Research Lab is also exploring the use of 3-D printing.
 This technology allows organizations to make prototypes, parts, and models quickly at lower costs.
 Now consider that some of these items may be produced in highly classified programs.
 That’s where SEM comes into the picture.